alphadadajuju/TEDdet/README.md

 # TEDdet
-Pytorch implementation of our IEEE publication "Temporal Feature Exchange and Difference Network for online real-time action detection" have been released.
+Pytorch implementation of our IEEE publication "Temporal Feature Exchange and Difference Network for online real-time action detection" has been released.

 ## TEDdet Overview
 we propose a lightweight action tubelet detector coined **TEDdet** which unifies complementary feature aggregation and motion modeling modules.
 Specifically, our Temporal Feature Exchange module facilitates feature interaction by aggregating action-specific visual patterns over successive frames, enabling spatiotemporal modeling on top of 2D CNN.
 To address actors' location shift in the sequence, our Temporal Feature Difference module approximates pair-wise motion among target frames in their abstract latent space.
 These modules can be easily integrated with an existing anchor-free detector (CenterNet) to cooperatively model action instances' categories, sizes and trajectories for precise tubelet generation.
 TEDdet exploits larger temporal strides to efficiently infer actions in a coarse-to-fine and online manner.